sougataghar477/drt-react_sougataghar/README.md

 # React + TypeScript + Vite
-Run npm run dev to start local server since I am using Vite This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Run npm run dev to start local server since I am using Vite and maybe you need to do npm install before since I have installed some libararies
+This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: